 With this free spin bonus, you will find a mystery symbol on the free spin reels.
 The symbols will reveal either a standard symbol or a Hold and Spin symbol.
 This can immediately trigger a Hold and Spin bonus within the bonus if six or more are on the screen after the reveal.
 Bonus retriggers are possible but don’t appear in the mystery symbol space.

-An interesting distinction here: Lightning Link gives you eight spins, Dragon Link gives you six spins, in the free spins bonus.
+For this bonus, Lightning Link gives you eight spins, Dragon Link gives you six spins, in the free spins bonus.

 Here is a Wild Chuco bonus from Slot Queen, starting at 2:45: